 What is Cardiac Catheterization?

-Cardiac catheterization is a diagnostic as well as treatment procedure for certain heart diseases.
+Cardiac catheterization is a diagnostic as well as a treatment procedure for certain heart diseases.
 During this procedure, a catheter (a thin long tube) is inserted in a vein or artery – usually in the groin, arm or neck and passed through the blood vessels to the heart.
 Interventional cardiologists do diagnostic tests by this procedure.
 Coronary angioplasty and coronary stenting are some of the treatments for heart disease – which are done by cardiac catheterization.

 What is an Echocardiogram?